What to do if you are sexually assaulted?

 You do not have to go through this alone.

-You can call the YWCA Women’s Resource Center at 314-726-6665 and ask to speak to an advocate for questions and assistance.
+You can call YWCA Women’s Services at 314-531-1115 and ask to speak to an advocate for questions and assistance.

 Hospital emergency departments can provide a medical exam, the option of an evidence collection kit, emergency prophylactic treatment to help prevent pregnancy and sexually transmitted infections.
 A victim advocate with the YWCA Sexual Assault Response Team (SART) will be called to be at your side to support you through the process and help answer your questions.

 Request a specially trained Sexual Assault Nurse Examiner (SANE) to help perform the medical exam and evidence collection, if you choose to have those completed.

 If the assault happened more than a week ago, consider making an appointment to see your doctor or request information about community resources in your area.
 Unless you feel you are having a medical emergency.

 If you suspect you have been drugged and sexually assaulted, you can request that the hospital perform a urine test to look for drugs that my have been used to facilitate a sexual assault.

 It is entirely your choice as you whether or not you want to file a police report.
 There are no right and wrong decisions.
 However the YWCA works collaboratively with local and federal law enforcement to provide support services to victims reporting sexual violence.